pjay79/asksteve/README.md

 - use react-native-auth0 Authentication API for login with passwordRealmGrant with custom form (1 screen for GitHub email, 1 screen for Github password - as per askSteve code challenge requirement)
 - refactor components
 - testing
-- add avatar
 - add loading indicator
-- add message if search and commits are empty
+- add message if search and resuls are empty
 - pagination
 - flatlist peformance